radekmie/h3mapgen/components/lml/graph/README.md

 - `"LOCAL"` - The zone should 'belong to the player' in the sense that it has lower difficulty passage to it than his opponents.
 - `"BUFFER"` - The zone with equally difficult path to get to by more than one player.
 - `"GOAL"` - Special zone for some types of [winning conditions](../../params/UserMapParams.md#winningint).
 There has to be at most one on the map.
-- `"TELEPORT"` - A zero-space zone, teleport is in fact a multiedge than can connect both local and buffer zones together.
+- ~~`"TELEPORT"` - A zero-space zone, teleport is in fact a multiedge than can connect both local and buffer zones together.~~
 - `"WATER"` - Special type of BUFFER zone. **Not implemented**
 - `"WHIRLPOOL"` - Special type of TELEPORT zone. **Even more not implemented**

 All zones except `"LOCAL"` are treated as non-LOCAL.
-The ordering on zones goes as follows: `LOCAL < TELEPORT < BUFFER = WATER < WHIRLPOOL < GOAL`
+The ordering on zones goes as follows: `LOCAL < BUFFER = WATER < WHIRLPOOL < GOAL`

 ### `level`:int